-(a) A program of treatment for the abuse of alcohol or drugs which is certified by the Health Division of the Department of Health and Human Services;
+(a) A program of treatment for the abuse of alcohol or drugs which is certified by the Division of Public and Behavioral Health of the Department of Health and Human Services;

 (b) A program for the treatment of persons who commit domestic violence that has been certified pursuant to NRS 228.470; or

 (c) The programs set forth in paragraphs (a) and (b),